Ahimsa (nonviolence) Movement TO END GUN VIOLENCE

 • Ahimsa activism to curb gun violence

 Above are just a few highlights of the material we cover.
 Our program dives deep into historical and modern movements, equipping interns with the knowledge and skills to promote ahimsa and peace in today’s world.
-Our interns have done superb job of writing essays on selected themes and then making professional presentations in front of huge audience at the graduation ceremony.
+Our interns have done a superb job of writing essays on selected themes and then making professional presentations in front of a huge audience at the graduation ceremonies.

 Join Us!